Ceclor Side Effects

 15. "Multum Information Services, Inc. Expert Review Panel"

-Not all side effects for Ceclor may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of Ceclor may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about Ceclor (cefaclor)